marcosbenaim-hub/Prmission-Protocol/README.md

 It connects three open-source projects:

-- **Cos-Prmission** — The app/interface where you say "yes" or "no" to sharing specific data, and where payments happen.
+- **Prmission** — The app/interface where you say "yes" or "no" to sharing specific data, and where payments happen.
 Includes both an SDK (for developers) and a GUI (for everyone else).
 - **OpenClaw** — Your personal AI assistant that talks to businesses on your behalf across messaging apps (WhatsApp, Telegram, etc.).
 - **ECCO** — The behind-the-scenes network that helps businesses and your AI assistant find each other, negotiate deals, and settle payments.